tcort/wkhtmltox/README.md

 ## Failed Attempts

-For other intrepid adventurers, here are some approaches I tried that failed:
+For other intrepid adventurers, here are some approaches I tried to make rendering take less time that didn't quite work out:

 - native bindings - tried to do native bindings for libwkhtmltox.
 This had all kinds of issue come up on various platforms.
 For example, on FreeBSD I was getting a seg fault during webkit's SSL initialization (what?!?!), on Mac OS X I was getting Qt Threading errors when code that used the module was run under mocha, on Linux it worked fine.
 - multi-threaded unix domain socket server - tried to push the libwkhtmltox interface out into a server that a node library would connect to through a unix domain socket.
 This had issues with memory leaks.
 I don't think Qt/WebKit/libwkhtmltox is a good fit for long running processes.